Psalm 10 – From Times of Trouble to Calm Confidence

 Seek out his wickedness until You find none.

 b.
-To repay it by Your hand: Here is the confidence of the Psalmist in God’s judgments.
-He most certainly willrepay the wicked for their sin.
+To repay it by Your hand: Here is the confidence of the psalmist in God’s judgments.
+He most certainly will repay the wicked for their sins.
 God will indeed answer the helpless and be the helper of the fatherless.

 3. (16-18) Confidence in God’s judgments.